Iris is software for eye protection, health and productivity.

-If this is still so hard for you try Iris mini which is smaller version of Iris with smaller size and lower CPU usage.
-Both Iris mini and Iris are free, but there are some Pro versions with more features, because I work on Iris full time and want to make sustainable business from it for me.
+If this is still so hard for you, try Iris mini which is a smaller version of Iris with smaller size and lower CPU usage.
+Both Iris mini and Iris are free, but there are some Pro versions with more features, because I work on Iris full time and want to make it a sustainable business for me.
 This is my passion and my dream.

-Some of the benefits of Iris over competitors are that Iris works even on docking stations and monitors connected with USB with the help of my custom High level Color-API, it has really bigger blue light reduction color range compared to all other alternatives, brightness without pulse-width modulation, manual settings, color effects, font rendering, magnification and part screen blue light reduction with the help of full screen overlays.
+Some of the benefits of Iris over competitors are that Iris works even on docking stations and monitors connected with USB with the help of my custom High level Color-API.
+It has a much larger blue light reduction color range compared to all other alternatives, brightness without pulse-width modulation, manual settings, color effects, font rendering, magnification and partial screen blue light reduction with the help of full screen overlays.

-For the brightness and different color effects I don’t think there is other alternative so you are stuck with Iris.
+For the brightness and different color effects I don’t think there is another alternative, so you are stuck with Iris.
 It’s important to preserve our vision so even if you don’t use Iris I will still be happy.

 Iris is free, but you can buy Iris Pro with more options and advanced settings for $10.
 More about the licensing here.